openstad/openstad-docs/technical/api/pagination-and-search.md

-# Pagineren en zoeken
+# Pagination and search

 ## Middleware

-Zoeken en pagineren werkt beide als middleware.
-Informatie uitwisseling vindt plaats via het `req` object.
+All REST routes have pagination if the correct GET parameters are added to the URL on all GET list routes: Site, Idea, Article, Newslettersignup, Argument, Submission & Vote.

-Het is geimplementeerd op alle GET list routes: Site, Idea, Article, Newslettersignup, Argument, Submission en Vote.
+The heavy lifting is done by express middleware.

-## Pagineren
+## Paginations parameters

 Als je een query param `page` meestuurt dan krijg je de resultaten gepagineerd terug.
 Optioneel kun je een parameter `pageSize` meesturen; die default naar 20.